-I have just finished the most ambitious project for Computacenter (October 2019).
-They asked me to run a full Personal Leadership programme for their entire middle to senior to Exco management team (including the CEO!) plus a few rising stars.
-This came to 100 people and we split them into 4 groups of around 25 people each.
+Computacenter asked me to run a full Personal Leadership programme for their entire middle to senior to Exco management team (including the CEO!) plus a few rising stars – total of around 100 people.
+We split participation into 4 groups of around 25 people each.
 Each group had a cross-section of both management levels and divisions in the organisation.

 We started with the first module – two days with each group – focusing on the challenges of personal leadership.
-At the end of the two days each participant set themselves a goal with a buddy as t which skills they were going to practice in the inter-modular period (outer witness; STOP; deep listening; a daily 15 minutes of play; etc.).
+At the end of the two days each participant set themselves a goal with a buddy as to which skills they were going to practice in the inter-modular period (outer witness; STOP; deep listening; a daily 15 minutes of play; etc.).
 When they came back for the second module they had to publicly account for their progress.
 In this second module, we continued working on catching triggers and hinge moments and then ended by turning our focus to the organisation.
 What behaviours were they going to put into place from tomorrow to change the culture into that of a caring organisation?
-This month each of the groups has met wth me for a final Follow-Up day to report on changes in their personal and work lives.

 The Generic Programme.